miaoski/ttx/README.md

 - The manual of "How to Develop a TTX" can be redistributed.
 - The exercise handbook used in HITCON Pacific 2018 **cannot** be redistributed.
+- Translated texts, newly created exercises based on existing ones, or newly created exercises based on the manual of "How to Develop a TTX", are implicitly and explicitly irrelevant to NÚKIB.
+The texts and the exercises should be licensed as one of the Creative Common licenses.
 - The translators renounce their rights of the translation and make it, within the limitation of the original copyright, public domain.